hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfconfig.html.md

 namespace.

 This namespace is indexed by provider type and _only_ contains data about providers when actually declared.
-Hence, if you are using a completely implicit provider configuration, this namespace will be empty.
+If you are using a completely implicit provider configuration, this namespace will be empty.

 ### Value: `alias`